On your Tablo, three main actions require the use of a tuner:

 What If I Want to Add More Tuners?

 If you have a large family, or like to record a lot of TV, having even more than four tuners might be useful.
 This is why we’ve made it possible to run more than one Tablo on a single home network.
-There’s no need to add a second guide data subscription as it will cover all of the Tablo units that you own.

 When you have more than one Tablo, when you log into your Tablo app you’ll be asked to select the Tablo you want to connect to.
 (On iOS/Android simply swipe the home screen from right to left to see the other Tablo units on your network, on the web app you’ll have a drop down, and on Roku you’ll have a list to select from.)